ThatRustySpoonMate/AutoDogDoor/README.md

  - 12v Cabinet Lock solenoid (Normally Closed)
    ![image](https://github.com/ThatRustySpoonMate/AutoDogDoor/assets/51020883/233f53d1-fea9-4d91-b114-982af194a9af)

- - XT90 connectors pair (Male+Female)
+ - Male+Female XT90 connector pair (Or any of your favourite connectors)
    ![image](https://github.com/ThatRustySpoonMate/AutoDogDoor/assets/51020883/259d6a01-ff3e-4bba-afb4-1e1525d47ad4)

-   Pin 4 to Relay
+ - Pin 4 to Relay
-   GND to Relay
+ - GND to Relay
-   3v3 To Relay
+ - 3v3 To Relay
-   Pin 17 to switch
+ - Pin 17 to switch
-   GND to other side of switch
+ - GND to other side of switch